 1. Reach-in Freezers And Refrigerators

 These are storage fridges, perfect for the back of house operations.
-You can acquire both glass door fridge with reach-in units and solid door reach-in units in Dutch style half or full-length doors.
+You can acquire both glass door fridges with reach-in units and solid door reach-in units in Dutch style half or full-length doors.
 The storage capacity of reach-in units is determined by cubic feet and they also have multiple sections.

 2. Walk-in Refrigerators